 Bumblefoot is not contagious.
 Chickens can’t catch it from each other.
 But if one chicken has bumblefoot, there’s a high likelihood that other chickens will get it as well.

-Bacteria that cause bumblefoot are literally everywhere.
-If one chicken is suffering from bumblefoot, that means that the conditions are present in your pasture, coop or run for other chickens to contract it as well.
+Bacteria that cause bumblefoot are everywhere.
+If one chicken is suffering from bumblefoot, it means the conditions are present in your pasture, coop, or run for other chickens to contract it.

 But they don’t “catch” it from one another.